lisahandsonline/Internet-Safety-Driving-Licence/Contributor-Guidelines.md

 - Please get in contact and introduce yoursef initially on Twitter:
 Lisa Wright [https://twitter.com/lisahandsonline]

-- Any comments regarding any content can be raised via an issue
+- Any comments on content can be raised via an issue [https://github.com/lisahandsonline/Internet-Safety-Driving-Licence/issues]